Ralph Ellison

-Ralph Ellison (March 1, 1913 – April 16, 1994) was an American writer, literary critic, and scholar best known for his novel Invisible Man, which won the National Book Award in 1953.
-He also wrote Shadow and Act (1964), a collection of political, social, and critical essays, and Going to the Territory (1986).
-The New York Times dubbed him "among the gods of America's literary Parnassus."
-A posthumous novel, Juneteenth, was published after being assembled from voluminous notes he left upon his death.
+Ralph Waldo Ellison (March 1, 1913 – April 16, 1994) was an American writer, literary critic, and scholar best known for his novel Invisible Man, which won the National Book Award in 1953.

+Ellison wrote Shadow and Act (1964), a collection of political, social, and critical essays, and Going to the Territory (1986).
+The New York Times dubbed him "among the gods of America's literary Parnassus".

+A posthumous novel, Juneteenth, was published after being assembled from voluminous notes Ellison left upon his death.

 Early life

-Ralph Waldo Ellison, named after Ralph Waldo Emerson, was born at 407 NE 1st Street in Oklahoma City, Oklahoma, to Lewis Alfred Ellison and Ida Millsap, on March 1, 1913.